-It was the delicate state of post-World War II economics in Italy that ly dictated the philosophy behind the Fiat 500.
+It was the delicate state of post-World War II economics in Italy that dictated the philosophy behind the launch of the Fiat 500.

 The `Nuova 500', designed by Dante Giacosa, instantly became the definitive "Vinquecento" ( City Car) Small, inexpensive and reliable, the Fiat 500 rapidly replace the hundreds of motor scooters that crowded the streets of Italy's cities and towns, taking the decibel levels down several notches in the process.

 Providing low-cost transport for the Italian masses, the 500 pioneered what today is called the city car—a compact and highly manoeuvrable model that was cheap to run, simple to maintain, and easy to park.

 A station wagon with all-steel body joined the original 500 two-door sedans in 1953.
 The only major update to mark the arrival of the new station was a fuller grille made up of thick and thin horizontal bars.

 Parking lights stood atop the front fenders while the tail lamps protruded at the rear.
 Production continued into early 1955, but an entirely different 500 with two-cylinder power soon would emerge.

 Production of the rear-drive two-door continued without significant change.

 Joining the original car was a tiny two-passenger Bianchina coupe with a special body.

 The 'Jolly' sedan version of the 500 found itself a following on the beaches of the Mediterranean, sometimes referred to as a Fiat 'beach buggy."